Feel safe with Sussex Premier Health during COVID-19

 To help minimise the potential risk in our hospitals and help you feel safe, our safety measures include:

-- Face masks – It is a mandatory requirement for patients to wear a mask within our hospital, unless you are medically exempt.
-We provide hospital grade face masks in our reception areas.
+- Face masks – It is no longer a mandatory requirement for patients, staff or consultants to wear a mask within our hospital, however this is a personal choice and we will continue to provide hospital grade face masks in our reception areas for those who would like to wear a face mask.

 - Tests prior to surgery – If you’re coming into hospital for surgery, your consultant or nurse will advise which pathway you will be managed on before your admission.